20 Must-Read Paranormal & Supernatural Books Of 2021

 'Quantum Paranormal' - Patrick Jackson

 Patrick Jackson's book, which offers a very different perspective on the paranormal, is by far the most odd and unusual book on the list.
 'Quantum Paranormal: A 21st Century Analysis Of Paranormal Phenomenon' attempts to sway readers away from their belief in ghosts and instead convince them that invisible alien spheres are the cause of hauntings.
-The author believes that the things that go bump in the night are in fact the subtle signs of the operation of a global network of invisible extraterrestrial craft that are protecting Earth's airspace form hostile invasion.
+The author believes that the things that go bump in the night are in fact the subtle signs of the operation of a global network of invisible extraterrestrial craft that are protecting Earth's airspace from hostile invasion.

 'Deliverance' - Jason Bray